 The Natural Gas Act (NGA) establishes the Federal Energy Regulatory Commission’s (FERC) role in regulating gas utilities, just as the Federal Power Act (FPA) does for electric utilities.
-Part of both laws outline the processes to deal with over-collections (also referred to as overcharges) – instances in which entities that transport gas or electricity over natural gas pipelines or an electric transmission line, which are subject to a federal tariff, have been charged an “unjust and unreasonable” rate.
+Part of both laws outline the processes to deal with over-collections , instances in which shippers are charged an “unjust and unreasonable” rate as determined by FERC.

-For electric utilities, FERC or a customer can file a rate complaint under Section 206 of the FPA.
-If FERC later finds that an electric utility has charged an “unjust and unreasonable” rate, then FERC may order that the entity refund overcharged funds from the time that the complaint was filed.
-Simply, a refund date is established for a rate complaint under the FPA.
+For electric utilities if FERC finds that an electric transmission company has charged an “unjust and unreasonable” rate, then FERC may order that entity to refund overcharged funds from the time that the complaint was filed.

-The NGA offers no such protections for overcharged entities.
-Under Section 5 of the NGA, entities that believe they have been overcharged can still file a complaint against an interstate natural gas pipeline – just like the FPA.
-However, unlike the FPA, FERC does not have authority to establish a refund date and order refunds of over-collections under Section 5.
-This creates an incentive for interstate natural gas pipelines to prolong such cases because they retain all of the overcharged monies.
+The NGA offers no such protections for gas consumers.
+Under Section 5 of the NGA, entities can still file a complaint against an interstate natural gas pipeline – just like the FPA.
+However, unlike the FPA, FERC does not have authority to order refunds of over-collections under Section 5.
+This has resulted in billions of dollars in overcharges to gas consumers, and no recourse to recoup those losses.